iSAQB Foundation Exam Success Rate

 Enterprise Architecture Management (EAM) translates the business strategy into a concrete target operating model and implementation plan.
 EAM creates transparency about the interrelationships, costs, benefits, and risks of the essential parts of the enterprise’s target operating model.
 With this information, managers are able to make effective decisions and plan and implement major transformation initiatives.

-The following courses are offered in English and in German
+The following courses are provided in English or German depending on the participants

 The Open Group Architecture Framework (TOGAF)